7RU7H/7RU7H/README.md

 OSWE and other OS certs

-Continue with my dream projects, I kept to myself as a self taught programmer, CS-related enthusiast of last seven years
+Continue with my dream projects(must AI related that got crushed-slightly by the pandemic), I kept to myself as a self taught programmer, CS-related enthusiast of last seven years

 That realised I need to be considerably better at Hacking, Datascience, functional programming and programming generally.